SnehalChodankar/web3js/README.md

 This project is reactjs based.
 It shows possible usage of web3js transactions/functions through simple button clicks.
 This means that we don't need matamask to sign the transactions.

+# How to use
+Clone the project repository on your local desktop and the through cmd go to the directory where folder is present and execute the command: <b>npm install</b><br/>
+Once it is completed, you can simple execute command: npm start

 ------------------------------------------------------------

 # Getting Started with Create React App